By David Peck

 Charts and Documentation

-This report gives details and suggestions for a proposed Cape Cutter Rally for 2017, to take place in Holland.
+This report gives details and suggestions for a proposed Cape Cutter Rally, to take place in Holland.
 The route and itinerary have been compiled with the aid of two friends (David and Christine Chamberlain) who have extensive experience cruising in Dutch waters over many years.

 Dutch inland waters have been chosen because, in our opinion, they offer extensive relatively sheltered cruising, ideally suited to small boats like the Cape Cutter.
 Also there are numerous marinas, showers, restaurants and picturesque towns and quays suited to boats like ours with limited on-board living facilities.
 All venues are Marina based except for the one in Zierikzee, which would be a raft up in the town centre but there are excellent showers and facilities.

 The sailing area proposed is in the South Western part of Holland in the Zeeland region.
 The proposed rally will take place on the Veerse Meere and the Oosterschelde.
 The Veerse Meere is non tidal and a very sheltered area of water whilst the Oosterschelde is tidal and a little more exposed.
 (See maps)

 Two dates are considered, one at the beginning of the year to take place during the Spring Bank Holiday week when UK schools are on holiday (the same period as the 2016 Chichester Rally):-

 The other date is to be later in the year when hopefully the weather will be a little warmer and UK schools are again on holiday:-